-PETITIONER'S EXHIBIT - 2021 SCEP RESULTS - GS
+PETITIONER'S EXHIBIT - 2022 SCEP RESULTS - GS

 - 1 Q. PLEASE STATE YOUR NAME AND BUSINESS ADDRESS. - 2 A. My name is Grady Stout, and my business address is 1500 Riverside Drive, Chattanooga, - Tennessee 37406. - 4 Q. BY WHOM ARE YOU EMPLOYED AND IN WHAT CAPACITY? - 5 A. I am employed by Tennessee-American Water Company ("TAWC" or "Company").
-My - 6 current role is Manager of Engineering. - 7 Q. HAVE YOU PREVIOUSLY FILED TESTIMONY BEFORE THIS OR ANY - 8 OTHER COMMISSION? - 9 A. Yes.
+My - 6 current role is Director, Engineering. - 7 Q. HAVE YOU PREVIOUSLY FILED TESTIMONY BEFORE THIS OR ANY - 8 OTHER COMMISSION? - 9 A. Yes.
 I have previously provided testimony before the Tennessee Public Utility Commission - in TPUC Docket Nos.
-20-00011, 20-00128 and 21-00030. - 11 Q. PLEASE STATE YOUR EDUCATIONAL AND PROFESSIONAL - 12 BACKGROUND. - 13 A. I received a B.S. degree in Civil Engineering from Tennessee Technological University in - 2011.
+20-00011, 20-00128, 21-00030, 22-00021, 22-00049 and 22-00072. - 11 Q. PLEASE STATE YOUR EDUCATIONAL AND PROFESSIONAL - 12 BACKGROUND. - 13 A. I received a B.S. degree in Civil Engineering from Tennessee Technological University in - 2011.
 I am a licensed Professional Engineer in the State of Tennessee.
 Upon graduation - from Tennessee Technological University, I began working with Tysinger, Hampton, & - Partners, an engineering consultant firm in Johnson City, Tennessee.
 While with this firm, - I served as the inspector over the Little Milligan Water System project that included the - installation of wells, a chemical building, a storage tank, and distribution system.
-In 2012, - after the project was complete, I became a Construction Project Manager for Bob Stout - 20 Construction Company, Inc. In this role I was the project manager of a 16" water main - replacement project.
+In 2012, - after the project was complete, I became a Construction Project Manager for Bob Stout - 20 Construction Company, Inc. In this role I was the project manager of a 16" water main - 21 replacement project.
 I began working with TAWC in 2013 as an Engineer in the - Engineering Department.
 My primary role was to design and manage water main - replacements and other production projects in the Chattanooga, Whitwell, and Suck Creek districts of TAWC.
 In 2016, I was promoted to Project Manager.
-In this role I had both engineering and managerial responsibilities, along with managing relationships of key stakeholders, elected officials, and regulators.
+In this role I had both engineering and managerial responsibilities, along with managing relationships of key stakeholders, and regulators.
 In 2019, I was promoted to Manager of Engineering of TAWC.
 I have also served twice as VP of Operations for TAWC, the first from January 2020 - April of 2020, and the second from April of 2021- June of 2021.
 After serving as VP of Operations I returned to my duties of Manager of Engineering.
+In May of 2022 I was promoted to Director, Engineering.
 I am an active member of American Water Works Association (AWWA), American Society of Civil Engineers (ASCE), and served as the 2020 President of the Chattanooga Engineer's Club.

-10 Q. WHAT ARE YOUR DUTIES AS MANAGER OF ENGINEERING?
+10 Q. WHAT ARE YOUR DUTIES AS DIRECTOR, ENGINEERING?